erickampman/IPTypePicker/README.md

 					     [NSValue valuewithAFFamily:(AFFamily){ .name = @"IPv6", .family = AF_INET6 }],
 					     nil];

 This works well.
-Look at ViewController::viewDidLoad for how this is wired up to a UIPickerView.
+Look at ViewController.m for how this is wired up to a UIPickerView.